Portland is way too expensive. I will fight to lower costs and make life easier.

 Sign up for Campaign Updates

 By submitting your email, you consent to receive campaign communications.
 Your data will be used solely for campaign updates, securely stored, and never shared with outside parties.
+Read the Terms of Service for how to opt out of communications and the privacy policy for how we store your data.

 Campaign Pledges